tuuliahy/Cybersecurity/README.md

   ***3 hours in total***

 **24.11.2024**
-- Yesterday I thought I had finsihed the Phase 2 but I did't have noticed the added part of logging
+- Yesterday I thought I had finished the Phase 2 but I did't have noticed the added part of logging
-- So today I continued with this part __3h__
+- So today I continued with this part doing the logging part __2.5hj__
+- I did again the penetration testing in Zap but because there weren't any changes so I didn't updated the Zap documents.

-  ***3 hours in total***
+  ***2.5 hours in total***